Hooby778/ds_prog1_files/README.md

 Program #1

-Name: Tanner Jacobson
+Name:

 COSC 2030

-Section #11
+Section #

-Competing: NO
+Competing:  Yes or NO

 Best run time:

-Anything that doesn't work: Visual Studio compiles it but I don't ahve the time to let it finish running to test it
+Anything that doesn't work: